 Shopify is one of the most popular ways for small businesses to start a store.
 The basic idea is that Shopify makes it very easy to set up a good-looking, well-run store.

-We’ve talked a lot about how to use Shopify in our other articles, such as:
+We’ve talked a lot about how to use Shopify in our other articles, listed in our eCommerce growth tips guide.

 14. Wix